mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 - raspberry pi
 - python
 - ansible
-description: TODO
+description: Using the Pi as a USB gadget, I can impersonate a keyboard and make it type whatever I want through the web browser.
 images:
 - key-mime-pi/cover.jpg
 ---
-The Raspberry Pi is a small, inexpensive computer, popular with hobbyists.
-A few years ago, my friend Jeet and I used one to build [a plant watering robot](https://mtlynch.io/greenpithumb/) that *kind of* worked.

-Recent versions of Raspberry Pi support USB on-the-go (USB OTG), which allows them to impersonate USB devices such as keyboards, thumbdrives, and microphones.
-To take advantage of this, I made a small web app that turns my Pi into a fake keyboard that I control through my web browser.
-I call it Key Mime Pi.
+Recent versions of the Raspberry Pi support USB on-the-go (USB OTG), which allows them to impersonate USB devices such as keyboards, thumb drives, and microphones.
+To take advantage of this, I made an open-source web app that turns my Pi into a fake keyboard.
+I call it [Key Mime Pi](https://github.com/mtlynch/key-mime-pi.git).

 This post demonstrates how Key Mime Pi works and how you can build one for yourself.